gboehl/dynare/doc/manual/source/the-model-file.rst

         be additive instead of multiplicative (or, to put it otherwise, the declared variable is equal to the log of a variable with a multiplicative trend).
+        This option cannot be used together with the ``log`` option, because it would not make much sense from an economic point of view (the corresponding auxiliary variable would correspond to the log taken two times on a variable with a multiplicative trend).

     .. _long-name: